 It’s hard to imagine a man more miscast for his moment than Richard Bedford Bennett.
-An out-of-touch millionaire charged with running Canada during the Great Depression, his government was a caricature of the ruling class at a time when the ruling class wasn’t exactly held in high regard.
+An out-of-touch millionaire charged with running Canada during the Great Depression, his government was a caricature of the wealthy ruling class at a time when the wealthy ruling class wasn’t exactly held in high regard.

-Yet once in office Prime Minister Bennett had few solutions.
+Yet once in office Prime Minister Bennett offered few solutions.
 Skeptical of government intervention in the economy, he instead offered his citizens moralizing lectures about working hard and saving money, and was quickly demonized for failing to understand the sheer magnitude of the crisis.
 As his first term came to a close, he had an abrupt (and politically convenient) change of heart, and promised to bring to Canada some of the popular “New Deal” welfare state reforms of President Franklin Roosevelt (1882-1945) in the United States — but only if he was reelected.

 He was not.
 Bennett lost his bid for re-election in a landslide and Mackenzie King was returned to power in 1935.
 Bitter over the country that rejected him, Bennett emigrated to England where he became a member of the House of Lords, living a plush exile until his death.